-- DETERMINE WHICH DIRECTION the drum must rotate to wind and unwind wire rope. - 1.4.2 PURCHASE THE PROPER WIRE ROPE for your application.
+- 1.4.1 DETERMINE WHICH DIRECTION the drum must rotate to wind and unwind wire rope. - PURCHASE THE PROPER WIRE ROPE for your application.
 Keep the following in mind when selecting a wire rope.
-Contact a reputable wire rope supplier for help. - BREAKING STRENGTH of new wire rope should be at least 3 times greater than the largest load placed on the winch.
+Contact a repuTable wire rope supplier for help. - a BREAKING STRENGTH of new wire rope should be at least 3 times greater than the largest load placed on the winch.
 If loads are lifted or pulled on an incline, the breaking strength must be at least 5 times greater than the largest load.
-These are minimum values and will vary with the type of load and how you are moving it. - b WIRE ROPE LAY must agree with the winding direction of the drum to help insure proper winding. - WE RECOMMEND 7x19 galvanized aircraft cable for diameters up to 5/16 inch, and 6x37 IWRC improved plow steel (IPS) or extra improved plow steel (EIPS) wire rope for diameters of 3/8 inches and up. - ANCHOR THE WIRE ROPE to the drum using either the recessed or flange anchor. - a FOR RECESSED ANCHOR INSTALLATION.
+These are minimum values and will vary with the type of load and how you are moving it. - b WIRE ROPE LAY must agree with the winding direction of the drum to help insure proper winding. - WE RECOMMEND 7 x 19 galvanized aircraft cable for diameters up to 5/16 inch, and 6 x 37 IWRC improved plow steel (IPS) or extra improved plow steel (EIPS) wire rope for diameters of 3/8 inches and up. - 1.4.3 ANCHOR THE WIRE ROPE to the drum using either the recessed or flange anchor. - a FOR RECESSED ANCHOR INSTALLATION.
 See Figure 2. - PASS THE WIRE ROPE under the drum from the front and through the recessed anchor hole.
-Make sure at least 1/2 inch of wire rope extends past the set screw, and the end of the wire rope does not protrude out where it will interfere with wire rope winding onto the drum. - TIGHTEN THE SET SCREW in the recessed anchor block to securely hold the wire rope in place. - ь FOR FLANGE ANCHOR INSTALLATION.
+Make sure at least 1/2 inch of wire rope extends past the set screw, and the end of the wire rope does not protrude out where it will interfere with wire rope winding onto the drum. - TIGHTEN THE SETSCREW in the recessed anchor block to securely hold the wire rope in place. - ь FOR FLANGE ANCHOR INSTALLATION.
 See Figure 3. - PASS THE WIRE ROPE under the drum from the front and through the slot in the drum flange. - LOOP THE WIRE ROPE through both holes in the anchor block so the end of the wire rope is located in the hole with the anchor screw.
 Make sure at least 1/2 inch of wire rope extends past the set screw, and the end of the wire rope does not protrude out where it will hit other components as the drum is turning.
-Note: The number of holes through the anchor block may vary.
-Winches have one or two holes through the anchor block. - TIGHTEN THE SET SCREW in the anchor block to securely hold the wire rope in place. - WIND FOUR FULL WRAPS of wire rope onto the drum by operating the winch while holding the wire rope taught.
+Models may come with only one flange anchor block or a flange anchor block with only one hole. - TIGHTEN THE SETSCREW in the anchor block to securely hold the wire rope in place. - WIND FOUR FULL WRAPS of wire rope onto the drum by operating the winch while holding the wire rope taught.
 These wraps serve as anchor wraps and must remain on the drum at all times.